abhiram-sahoo/ITW_project/README.md

 # ITW_project
 This is out ITW Project.
+collabarator are ALOK WAGHMARE [BT23ECE116] , ABHIRAM SAHOO [BT23ECE102] , CHAITANYA SHRINGARISHI [BT23ECE125] , SANTY RANA [BT23ECE114] .
-collabarator are Alok , Abhiram , Chaitanya , Santy Rana We all are from IIIT NAGPUR
+We all are from IIIT NAGPUR.
 And also in same section ECE (B2).